eProsima/Fast-DDS/examples/C++/DDS/BasicConfigurationExample/README.txt

 To launch this test open two different consoles:

-In the first one launch: ./DDSHelloWorldExample publisher (or DDSHelloWorldExample.exe publisher on windows).
+In the first one launch: ./BasicConfigurationExample publisher (or BasicConfigurationExample.exe publisher on windows).
-In the second one: ./DDSHelloWorldExample subscriber (or DDSHelloWorldExample.exe subscriber on windows).
+In the second one: ./BasicConfigurationExample subscriber (or BasicConfigurationExample.exe subscriber on windows).